 From Pastor Ryan

-May the peace of the Lord be with you always,
+May the peace and love of the Father, Son, and Holy Spirit be with you always,

 Pastor Ryan